top of page

 About

-Scientists and regulators need accurate, comprehensive data to effectively monitor and protect sensitive near-shore marine habitats and fisheries.
+Scientists and managers need accurate, comprehensive data to effectively monitor and protect sensitive near-shore marine habitats and fisheries.
 Methods like netting, visual surveys, and sonar often fall short in providing the detailed insights necessary to make informed decisions.

 FishEye Collaborative is a conservation-technology nonprofit dedicated to advancing marine conservation through innovative bioacoustic tools and techniques.
 Thanks to generous support from the Schmidt Marine Technology Partners, we are developing techniques to gather data on the presence, abundance, and behavior of specific fish species.